 - Click Advanced Settings > Network and change the Network Mode to Bridge.

-- Open up QNAP’s File Station and create a folder called HomeBridge in the root of the volume.
+- Open up QNAP’s File Station and create a set of folders called Container/HomeBridge in the root of the volume.
 This will allow you to modify the HomeBridge files via QNAP’s File Station.

 - Click Advanced Settings > Shared Folders and select the folder HomeBridge you created in step 8.
 Then in the Mount Point map, a QNAP folder too

 - Once you have done all of that and checked the settings above, press create.
 This could take some time as the download is 1.1GB.
 So sit tight and wait for HomeBridge to install.

 - Whilst you are waiting, click on the links below and download the below files.
 You don’t need to modify unless you want to.

 - Once the HomeBridge is up and running, you now need to stop the HomeBridge running